Helsinki Regional Transport Authority: Trams

 Trams in Helsinki are operated by HKL.
 Helsinki was the only Finnish city with tram service in use from 1972, when tram services in Turku ended, until 2021, when the Tampere light rail was opened.
 Tram service in Helsinki began in 1891.

+The first light rail line, line 15, began operating in 2023.

 Buses

-HSL offers three types of bus service: standard buses, neighbourhood buses and nine small headway crosstown lines ("runkolinja", literally: trunk lines).
+HSL offers three types of bus service: "blue" standard buses, neighbourhood buses and nine small headway crosstown "orange" lines ("runkolinja", literally: trunk lines).

 HSL tickets are also valid on most U-routes which are run by separate companies and serve cities outside of the HSL area.

-Standard bus routes

-The standard bus routes can be divided into the following categories: